stohrendorf/CroftEngine/README.md

 * utfcpp
 * gettext\[tools]
 * libarchive
+* libjpeg-turbo

 ...or use this, and adjust the triplet:
-> `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl freetype ffmpeg utfcpp gettext[tools] libarchive`
+> `vcpkg install --triplet x64-windows boost glfw3 libpng openal-soft opengl freetype ffmpeg utfcpp gettext[tools] libarchive libjpeg-turbo`

 An installation of [Qt 5](https://www.qt.io) is also necessary; as manually downloading and installing this package is usually faster than letting it build through vcpkg, it is not included in the above list.
 If you don't want